 Faculty members who feel their students could benefit from assistance with the writing process can request a class visit from a Writing Center consultant.
 The consultant will give a brief (two to three minute) presentation to the class, during which time students will be encouraged to make appointments with the Writing Center and will be given bookmarks or pens with our contact information.

-If you do not wish to have a consultant visit your class, but you still want to publicize the Writing Center, you can order Writing Center bookmarks or pens.
-These items have information about the Writing Center's services and hours of operation.
-Call 793-7405 or email firstname.lastname@example.org to order bookmarks or pens to hand out in your class.
+If you do not wish to have a consultant visit your class, but you still want to publicize the Writing Center, you can ask for a Writing Center flyer.
+This flyer has information about the Writing Center's services and hours of operation.
+Call 793-7405 or email firstname.lastname@example.org to order flyers to hand out to your class.

 Compsite's Teaching Tools: Provides examples of composition exercises and links to other great teaching resources on the Internet.